zaritskylab/FANMODPlus/README.md

 * The original algorithm was developed by S. Wernicke and F. Rasche
     * See `doc/resources/*.pdf` for more information.
-    * The original source of that implementation was: http://theinf1.informatik.uni-jena.de/motifs/
+    * The original source of that implementation was: http://theinf1.informatik.uni-jena.de/motifs/ (no longer available)

 * Command line output modifications by Sebastian Bücker
     * See [this link](https://github.com/gabbage/fanmod-cmd);